-When: January 23 - May 17, 2017
+When: August 28 - December 20, Fall 2017

 Where: All course communication will be done via the Blackboard system.
 Students are expected to have access and be able to use the system before classes start.
-Blackboard is accessible via MyMason portal at https://mymason.gmu.edu/.
+Blackboard is accessible via MyMason portal at https://mymasonportal.gmu.edu/.
 Instructions for using the Blackboard system are provided on the Help button at the top right of the portal page.